 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 Neuropathy is a general term for conditions that develop as a result of nerve damage.
-One of the most common forms of neuropathy is diabetic peripheral neuropathy, which occurs in up to 50 percent of people with diabetes.
+One of the most common forms of neuropathy is diabetic peripheral neuropathy, which occurs in up to

 Peripheral neuropathy typically affects a person’s hand and feet.
 It can cause pain, tingling, and numbness.
 Other types of neuropathy can also develop in people with diabetes.